rhit-qin13/Aliens/README.md

 ## **Definition of Ready:**
 - Story has title
 - Has user stories sentences/ statements (As I… I want to..
 So that..)
-- Story has Additional details & Acceptance Criteria
+- Story has Additional Details & Acceptance Criteria
-- Story is estimated
+- Story is Estimated
 - Story added to a Sprint
-- Code Implemented
-- Code is reviewed
+- Story is priortized
-- Story is tested
+- Story is broken down to small tasks

 ## Whole Team Relative-size Estimates:
-met for 6 hours to dicuss product vision & user story and we came up with the 51 Story Points
+Met for 6 hours to dicuss product vision & user stories and we came up with the 51 Story Points

-### **Developers participate in estimating:**
+### **Developers participated in estimating:**
 - Kamsi
 - Bill
 - Sam